Nights-Software/ns-docs/resources/nightShifts.md

 1. We recommend downloading Visual Studio Code (VS Code) to read (lua) files: [Download VS Code](https://code.visualstudio.com/download).

-1. Open /config/config.lua in VS Code.

-1. Important: Set up your night_discordapi roles to match the ones configured in the MDT.
-You can find all required variables to match by searching: (CNTL+F) `RoleName`.

 1. Once you've downloaded Visual Studio Code, open the file (or folder) with it to read it's contents, like: `config/config.lua`, `client/c_functions.lua`, `server/s_functions.lua`.

 1. When configuring the resource you will see that each line has and explanation written at the end of it.
 During the process of configuring and testing what you've configured you'll figure out what things are for.
 Every variable is named so that you can relate to what you are editing.

 1. Keep eye out for notes!
 On some parts we provide warnings on what you should not edit, add or remove.
 Relax mode on and read it all to understand it.

-1. It's smart to follow an order when setting up this resources' config file, we recommend going from top-to-bottom:
+1. It's smart to follow an order when setting up this resources' config file, we recommend going from top-to-bottom.

-1. Set up the matching Discord API roles for: MDT Access, Departments, Sub-Departments and Ranks.
-This will allow you access to the departments in the MDT without errors.

 *Hint: You will take some time to configure this the way you like, so plan that time and take your time to read!
 Frequently test your edits to see whether you're making mistakes and where to find them.
 Trying stuff early is good for confirming that your resource works, but not for trying out it's functionalities.*